 Title of the Practice / Experience Mazovian Network of Information - Advisory Centres for Innovation (pilot project, first stage - building a network) Aims and Objectives of the practice The objective of the project is to develop regional Information - Advisory Centres in scope of innovation.
 The main goal of Centres will be consultancy and support in scope of creating and management of innovative company.
-Location · Country · Region, District, Metropolitan Area or Municipality Poland Mazovia Voivodeship Central Information - Advisory Centre for Innovation, Warsaw Regional Information - Advisory Centre for Innovation, located in: Plock, Radom, Ciechanow, Siedlce, Ostroleka Detailed description · Origin Building Mazovian Network of Information and Advice Centres for Innovation is a part of implementation of Regional Innovation Strategy for Mazovia Region 2007 - 2015. ·Timescale Pilot project, first stage: December 2009 - March 2011. · Agencies involved / implementation · Process and detailed content of the Content of the practice: practice - Providing Advisory-information services; - Business partners associating; - Support for local husiness: - Monitoring of changes occurring in sub-region; - Data acquisition, management of database related to innovations; - Cooperation with organisations and organisations networks in subregions Legal framework · Financial framework Region's own resources). · Anticipated / intended outputs Intended Outputs: - Integration of communities working to improve the level of innovation in the Voivodeship; - Raising the awareness of entrepreneurs in business management; titutions; The pilot project will end in March 2011 and the second phase will be launched.
-Evaluation · Indicators used · Actual Outputs - Success factors · Difficulties encountered and resolution Project under implementation.
-Lessons learnt According to research low awareness of the benefits of innovation to the enterprise, and little interest in innovative solutions, convices, products, characterized mainly micro and small companies (up to 40 ampleuros).
+Location • Country • Region, District, Metropolitan Area or Municipality Poland Mazovia Voivodeship Central Information - Advisory Centre for Innovation, Warsaw Regional Information - Advisory Centre for Innovation, located in: Plock, Radom, Ciechanow, Siedlce, Ostroleka Detailed description · Origin Building Mazovian Network of Information and Advice Centres for Innovation is a part of implementation of Regional Innovation Strategy for Mazovia Region 2007 - 2015. · Timescale Pilot project, first stage: December 2009 - March 2011. · Agencies involved / implementation · Process and detailed content of the practice Content of the practice: - Providing Advisory-information services; - Business partners associating; - Support for local business; - Monitoring of changes occurring in sub-region; - Data acquisition, management of database related to innovations; - Cooperation with organisations and organisations networks in subregions · Legal framework · Financial framework Budget for first stage: approx. 250 000 euro (85% ESF, 7.5% operating program "human capital", 7.5% Region's own resources). · Anticipated / intended outputs Intended Outputs: Integration of communities working to improve the level of innovation in the Voivodeship; Raising the awareness of entrepreneurs in business management; Establish cooperation with local businesses, local government units, academic institutions, business institutions; The pilot project will end in March 2011 and the second phase will be launched.
+Evaluation Indicators used Actual Outputs - Success factors Difficulties encountered and resolution Project under implementation.
+Lessons learnt According to research low awareness of the benefits of innovation to the enterprise, and little interest in innovative solutions, services, products characterized mainly micro and small companies (up to 49 employees).
 Therefore micro and small entrepreneurs need more support in terms of information about the needs and benefits of taking pro-innovation actions; The most desirable form of support information is a platform of knowledge about the innovation available to all operators.
 Platform of knowledge about innovation should include: Base of activities and initiatives undertaken by operators focused on an innovative economy, innovative resource database from various industries, which will collect innovative solutions from around the world.
 Information on how to obtain funding to carry out its own product.

-Future Actions Second stage: Support the creation and development of networking and information exchange between scientists and entrepreneurs in innovation and technology transfer at regional and local level, in particular by: Campaigns and events aimed at bringing together the partners and the promotion of knowledge transfer and innovation.
-Development of communication and information exchange.
+Future Actions Second stage: Support the creation and development of networking and information exchange between scientists and entrepreneurs in innovation and technology transfer at regional and local level, in particular by: - Campaigns and events aimed at bringing together the partners and the promotion of knowledge transfer and innovation. - Development of communication and information exchange.
 Timescale: 04.2011 - 06.2013.
 Budget: approx. 3 mln euro (85% ESF, 7.5% operating program "human capital", 7.5% Region's own resources).
-Contact information Name Telephone E-Mail Postal Address Website Marcin Postawka +48 22 597 97 97 m.postawka@mazovia.pl Office of the Marshal of the Mazovia Voivodeship in Warsaw AI.
-Solidarnosci 61 03-402 Warszawa www.innowacyjni.mazovia.pl Other information · Documents (reports, presentations, etc.) · Follow on projects
+Contact information Name Telephone E-Mail Postal Address Website Marcin Postawka +48 22 597 97 97 m.postawka@mazovia.pl Office of the Marshal of the Mazovia Voivodeship in Warsaw Al. Solidarnosci 61 03-402 Warszawa www.innowacyjni.mazovia.pl Other information